 1 point SS 11.1.1 Cool Roofs.
 Use roofing materials that have a Solar Reflectance Index (SRI) as listed below for roof type for a minimum of 75% of the roof surface.
-Roof Type Slope SRI Low-Sloped Roof <=2:12 78 Steep-Sloped Roof >2:12 29 OR 1 point SS.C11.2 Install a green or veget surface.
-Develop a guid OR 1 point SS 11.1.3 Green Wall/Trellis: Provide vegetated wall surface, shading from trees or other landscaping (within 5 years) or exterior shading device shading 30% or more of glazed surfaces that are not north facing, at 9:00am and 3:00pm at the equinox.
+Roof Type Slope SRI Low-Sloped Roof <=2:12 78 Steep-Sloped Roof >2:12 29 OR 1 point SS.C11.2 Install a green or vegetated roof equal to at least 25% of the roof surface.
+Develop a guide and maintenance plan for the green roof.
+OR 1 point SS 11.1.3 Green Wall/Trellis: Provide vegetated wall surface, shading from trees or other landscaping (within 5 years) or exterior shading device shading 30% or more of glazed surfaces that are not north facing, at 9:00am and 3:00pm at the equinox.